-The following table contains a breakdown of the Company's revenue by contract type for the years ended December 31, 2020, 2019 and 2018.
-All revenue is part of the Company's tanker segment, except for revenue for the non-US portion of the ship-to-ship support services and LNG terminal management, consultancy, procurement, and other related services, which are part of the Company's previously existing ship-to-ship transfer segment (note 4).
+The following table contains a breakdown of the Company's revenue by contract type for the years ended December 31, 2021, 2020 and 2019.
+All revenue is part of the Company's tanker segment, except for revenue for the non-U.S. portion of the ship-to-ship support services and LNG terminal management, consultancy, procurement, and other related services, which are part of the Company's previously existing ship-to-ship transfer segment (see note 4).
 The Company's lease income consists of the revenue from its voyage charters and time-charters.